hefnawy732/sql_optimizations/README.md

 1. Download the .sqlplan files
 2. Open in SQL Server Management Studio
 3. Right-click → "Show Execution Plan XML" for detailed analysis

+For the tables: There were too large to be uploaded, Feel free to download from here: https://www.kaggle.com/datasets/mmohaiminulislam/ecommerce-data-analysis?select=fact_table.csv

+Thanks